argonne-lcf/ai-testbed-userdocs/docs/cerebras/Miscellaneous.md

 Cerebras’s Python support is built around [Cerebras Estimator](https://docs.cerebras.net/en/latest/tensorflow-docs/porting-tf-to-cs/example-walk-through-cs-estimator.html?highlight=estimator), which inherits from [TensorFlow Estimator](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator).<br>
 A Keras model can be converted to TF Estimator, and hence to a Cerebras Estimator.
 See [https://www.tensorflow.org/tutorials/estimator/keras_model_to_estimator](https://www.tensorflow.org/tutorials/estimator/keras_model_to_estimator) for more information on conversion of Keras models.<br>
-The testbed CS-2 is currently running Cerebras’s Release 1.1 software and firmware, which includes a limited preview of the PyTorch support.</br>
-Release 1.2 will provide (early) support for PyTorch.

 Cerebras has guides for porting TensorFlow and PyTorch models:<br>
 [Port TensorFlow to Cerebras](https://docs.cerebras.net/en/latest/tensorflow-docs/porting-tf-to-cs/index.html)</br>